-The student must complete and file an application to graduate with the Assistant Dean, Student Records, by the date specified in the Academic Calendar.
+The student must complete and file an application to graduate with the law school’s Associate Registrar by the date specified in the Academic Calendar.
 Incomplete applications will not be accepted.

 AR 3-3.7 Counseling Requirements for Juris Doctor Students

-The student must attend all sessions required by the Career, Academic and Alumni Services Office.
+The student must attend all sessions required by the Career, and Academic Services Office.

 AR 3-4 Academic Credit

 The unit for measuring academic credit is the credit hour.
 One credit hour is an amount of work that reasonably approximates not less than one hour of classroom or direct faculty instruction and two hours of out-of-class student work per week for a semester during the regular academic year, or two hours of classroom or direct faculty instruction and four hours of out-of-class work per week during the summer session.
 At least an equivalent amount of work will be required for other academic activities with an out-of-class component such as externships, clinics, simulation, co-curricular, or other academic work.

 Course credit hours are listed on the semester schedule and are awarded for successfully completing the course.
 Successful completion includes complying with all registration procedures, punctually and regularly preparing for and attending scheduled class sessions, and earning a passing grade for work completed.

 Only courses approved by the faculty will be counted toward meeting graduation requirements; provided, however, that the Associate Dean for Academic Affairs may authorize a course to be given one time, on an experimental basis, and counted toward graduation..